Arum frog

-The arum frog, Horstock's arum-frog, arum lily frog, or Horstock's reed frog (Hyperolius horstockii) is a species of frog in the family Hyperoliidae.
+The arum frog, arum lily reed frog, Horstock's arum-frog, arum lily frog, or Horstock's reed frog (Hyperolius horstockii) is a species of frog in the family Hyperoliidae.
 It is endemic to South Africa.

 Identification

 Adults grow to 40 mm in length.
 They have bright orange feet and can change their colour to camouflage themselves.

 The top of the body is cream to brown, sometimes with small black spots.
 A distinctive, pale, dorsolateral line runs from the snout along the flanks, with a dark-brown lateral band underneath.
 A fine, dark line usually separates the pale line from the brown band.
 The concealed surfaces of limbs, webbing, and discs are orange to red.
 Underneath, the frog is creamy white and slightly granular.
 The gular flap in males is bright ochre. their pupils are horizontal.

 Tadpoles reach 40 mm.
 They are brown with longitudinal, darker bands on their tails.

 Distribution and habitat

 The arum frog is found in the southern coastal plain of South Africa from Cape Town in the Western Cape to Port Elizabeth in the Eastern Cape.

 Its natural habitats are Mediterranean-type shrubby vegetation, rivers, swamps, intermittent freshwater lakes, freshwater marshes, intermittent freshwater marshes, and ponds.
 It is frequently found lying at the bottom of arum lilies (Zantedeschia aethiopica), trying to catch pollinating insects.

 It is assessed as least concern but some populations are threatened by habitat loss through the invasion of alien vegetation and fire.
 Contrary to popular belief it is not threatened by the collection and sale of arum lilies.